Kair12345/GroupProject/README.md

 * We got our tile to move left, right, down, up but it goes off the screen and will not stop moving.
 (Update) We added a keyReleased function to stop the tile movement.

+* We added a function to stop the movement of tiles as it reaches the left side, right side, bottem, or top of the screen.
+Unfortunately the tiles shake a bit before stopping.